Introduction

 The Shaniwar Wada has all the qualities considered when nominating a site for the WHS (World Heritage Site).
 First, it’s a unique structure to be established in its time.

-During the Mediaeval Era, it was quite a challenge to construct a unique structure like the Shaniwar Wada.
+During the Medieval Era, it was quite a challenge to construct a unique structure like the Shaniwar Wada.
 A fort with solid fortification to repel the mighty forces from the war elephants.

-In addition to the Wada’s beauty, the building was uniquely designed.
+In addition to the beauty of Wada, the building was uniquely designed.
 Even if the gates were to be left wide open, it would still be challenging for the enemy to access the main Wada.
 This was an added advantage to the Peshwas, for they felt safer and well-protected to attack their enemies.

 Citations